-of the Coverage Exemption.
+Members of Amici and many other women work for hospitals that could take advantage of the Coverage Exemption.
 A large number of hospitals throughout the country are associated with religious denominations prohibiting many or all forms of contraception, and hospital employees are 76% female.
-For example, there are 654 hospitals associated with the Catholic Health Association of the United States alone, which collectively employ 530,599 full time and 225,433 part-time employees.28 These hospitals comprise 14.5% of all acute care hospitals in the U.S.29 and their employees are approximately 76% women.30 Forty-nine of these hospitals are the sole community providers of short-term acute hospital care in their regions, meaning that health workers who lose coverage will have few opportunities for alternative employment where contraceptive coverage may be provided.31 And in some states, like in Wisconsin and South Dakota, Catholic hospitals constitute at least 50% of sole community providers.32 As of 2016, over 40% of acute care hospital beds in Alaska, Iowa, and Washington were in hospitals operating under Catholic health restrictions and the same was true for between 30-39% of beds in Nebraska, Colorado, Missouri, Oregon, and Kentucky.33 Further, the number of religiously-affiliated hospitals in the U.S. has increased by 22% between 2001 and 2016.34 As this trend continues, even more women-nationwide-could be affected by these hospitals' ability to take advantage of the Coverage Exemption.
+For example, there are 654 hospitals associated with the Catholic Health Association of the United States alone, which collectively employ 530,599 full time and 225,433 part-time employees.27 These hospitals comprise 14.5% of all acute care hospitals in the U.S.28 and their employees are approximately 76% women.29 Forty-nine of these hospitals are the sole community providers of short-term acute hospital care in their regions, meaning that health workers who lose coverage will have few opportunities for alternative employment where contraceptive coverage may be provided.30 And in some states, like in Wisconsin and South Dakota, Catholic hospitals constitute at least 50% of sole community providers.31 As of 2016, over 40% of acute care hospital beds in Alaska, Iowa, and Washington were in hospitals